TGS June 2022 PhD and MFA Hooding Ceremony FAQs

 Children under the age of 3 who can sit on a lap do not require a ticket.

-Children are not permitted to join the processional, recessional, or a parent on stage when they receive a hood.
-We acknowledge the concessions made by family members in the years preceding this day, but we must consider the experience of all degree candidates and restrict children to the guest seating section.
+Please note, children are not permitted to join the processional, recessional, or a parent on stage when they are hooded.
+We acknowledge the concessions made by family members in the years preceding this day, but we must consider the experience of all degree candidates and limit children to the guest seating section.

 Will the ceremony be livestreamed for guests who cannot attend in person?